OpenBB-finance/OpenBB/website/content/terminal/reference/stocks/th/open.md

 ---
 title: open
-description: Learn about the command to show currently open exchanges with our detailed documentation.
+description: "Learn about the command to show currently open exchanges with our detailed" documentation.
 Understand its usage with no parameters.
 keywords:
 - Command